 Indigenous voices on research methodology

-Reading/listening suggestions for people doing language documentation and description in communities that are they are not a member of:
+Reading/listening suggestions for people doing language documentation and description and who are interested in perspectives from indigenous people:

 - also Gaby, A., & Woods, L. (2020).
 Toward linguistic justice for Indigenous people: A response to Charity Hudley, Mallinson, and Bucholtz.
 Language, 96(4), e268-e280 https://old.linguisticsociety.org/sites/default/files/e05_96.4Gaby.pdf

-- also podcast Because Language episode 35 with Woods & Gaby https://becauselanguage.com/35-somethings-got-to-change/
+- also podcast Because Language episode 35 which features interview with Woods & Gaby https://becauselanguage.com/35-somethings-got-to-change/

 - "Decolonizing Methodologies" by Linda Tuhiwai Smith (1999): https://en.wikipedia.org/wiki/Decolonizing_Methodologies (Māori, New Zealand)

-"Studying the vernacular in the vernacular – Luqa literacy in the Solomon Islands" by Dr Alpheaus Graham Zobule.
-Talk at the Australian Research Council's Centre of Excellence for the Dynamics of Language, Canberra.
+- "Studying the vernacular in the vernacular – Luqa literacy in the Solomon Islands" by Dr Alpheaus Graham Zobule.
+Video of talk at conference by the Australian Research Council's Centre of Excellence for the Dynamics of Language, Canberra.
 2020 https://youtu.be/InBDa6uq9zA?si=zb3KJNdR-CHTgqqq (Luqa, Solomon Islands)

 Comments